OSeMOSYS/osemosys_global/docs/naming-conventions.md

 ### Commodity Codes

 Commodities (or fuel) carry energy and flow into and out of technologies in OSeMOSYS.
-There are three classifications of commodities in OSeMOSYS Global, raw fuel, transmission level fuel, and end use fuel.
+There are three classifications of commodities in OSeMOSYS Global, primary fuel, transmission level fuel, and end use fuel.

 #### Raw Fuel Codes